 Heritage Africa is an independent family business founded by Michael Giles and Bernadette Moffat.
 Michael is an expatriate American and Bernadette is a South African who left the apartheid regimeto go to college in the US.

 When we started Heritage Africa back in 1993 our business endeavors attracted news stories in publications like Newsweek, The Washington Post and Fortune Magazine.

 As the London Sunday Times put it “[With] missionary zeal [to] make their contribution to the new South Africa…Bernadette Moffat and her husband Michael Giles sold their house and gave up six figure salaries as lawyers in Washington.”
 We’re so glad we did that.
 For me and Bernadette (and by extension our daughter Maya who is also involved in the business today), there is just no comparison between what we do now and practicing law for big city law firms.

 Conservation isn’t just at the heart of what we do – it’s why we started Heritage Africa in the first place.
-Sadly in today’s world wildlife has to “pay” its way and safaris do just that.
+Sadly in today’s world, wildlife has to “pay” its way and safaris do just that.
 People pay to see wild animals in their natural habitat.
 This creates jobs for locals who are trackers, guides, chefs, game rangers at safari lodges and camps.

-In a practical and sustainable way, helping to save Africa’s wild habitats and wild animals.
+In a practical and sustainable way, these non-hunting safaris are helping to save Africa’s wild habitats and wild animals.
 For more than a quarter of a century we’ve been privileged to see safaris transform the lives both of those who go on safari, and the locals who host them.